AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 ## Generate photo backgrounds

-Now, you can process each employee photo and generate a new image with the updated background.
+Next, process each employee photo and generate a new image with an updated background.

 ```js
 async function updateEmployeePhotos() {